maddenp/iotaa/README.md

 Action code following the final `yield` will be executed with the expectation that it will ready the task's asset(s).
 It is only executed if all required tasks' assets are all ready.
 Action code may access the values from required tasks' assets via their `.ref` properties (or by passing them to the `iotaa.ref()` helper function -- see the demo application below).

-### `@tasks`
+### `@collection`

-A collection of other tasks, a `@tasks` task is ready when all of its required tasks are ready.
+A collection of other tasks, a `@collection` task is ready when all of its required tasks are ready.
 It yields, in order:

 1. Its name.
 2. The collection of required tasks: A `list` of task-function calls, or a `dict` mapping `str` keys to task-function-call values.
-A `@tasks` function could yield a scalar requirement (or even `None`) but this probably makes no sense in practice.
+A `@collection` task could yield a scalar requirement (or even `None`) but this probably makes no sense in practice.

 No action code should follow the final `yield`: It will never be executed.